lyuzizheng/lzz-blog/content/about.md

     relative: true
 ---

-## Pricipals
+## Principles & Engineering Philosophy

 *I always believe that a good software engineer:*

-- *should be a good product owner with user perspective*
+- **Should be a good product owner with genuine user perspective**: software is not merely code, but an end-to-end experience that serves real human needs.
-- *should actively practise code of conduct*
+- **Should actively practice code of conduct and engineering ethics**: technologies must respect privacy, resist dark patterns, and build products that do good to societies.
-- *should be excited about new technologies and welcome changes*
+- **Should stay curious about new technologies and welcome changes**: continuously embracing evolving paradigms across full-stack architecture, distributed systems, and local-first computing.

-*I hope to become a good software engineer.*
+- **Brings the observant eye of a photographer into engineering craft**: observing the world with precision and empathy, composing systems with balance and clarity.

-*And I can build exciting products that do good to societies.*
+A results-driven full-stack engineer and visual storyteller with a passion for user-centric product development.
+Proactive in fostering a cooperative team environment and mentoring new talent.
+Excels in guiding projects from conception to robust completion.
 ## Education and Experiences

 ### Nanyang Technological University